rantemma/rale/README.md

-**RALE or Rantemma Advanced Lexing Evaluation**
+**Rale or Rantemma Advanced Lexing Evaluation**

 Is the official lexer of the Rantemma System Langage (aka RSL).

-No need to create a lexer, with RALE it's easy to parse any string into Token as you want or with default lexer parameters.
+No need to create a lexer, with Rale it's easy to parse any string into Token as you want or with default lexer parameters.

 ***